Ken-B/RoR_julia_eg/README.md

 end
 ```

-Notice the `handle_asynchronously` command from `delayed_job`, which will run this in the background, non-blockins so there will not be a web page time-out.
+Notice the `handle_asynchronously` command from `delayed_job`, which will run this in the background, non-blocking so there will not be a web page time-out.

 ### Webapp

 Now back to the web app.
 This is the tricky part (at least for me).
-This is also all one commit, because I had to find it out myself and these files are quite interconnected.
+This is all in one commit, because I had to figure it out myself and these files are quite interconnected.

 Rails apparently follows the [Model-view-controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern.